Microsoft UET Consent Mode

 Failing to comply with this requirement can lead to significant consequences: key functionalities, such as conversion tracking, may be suspended, and collected data could be incomplete or inaccurate.
 Without user consent transmission to UET, advertisers risk losing valuable data, which may impact their ability to optimize campaigns, create relevant audience segments, and leverage automated bidding.

 Note: This mode does not cover Microsoft Clarity activities!
-Please refer to this page for consent management for this service.
+Please refer to for consent management for this service.